Editorial Team

 Drew N. Peterson is a researcher and consultant at the intersection of national security, strategy, diplomacy, and emerging technology, and teaches courses on foreign policy at the University of Pittsburgh.
 He previously served more than a decade at the State and Defense departments, as well as on the staffs of the National Security Council and the Committee on Foreign Investment in the United States.
 He is a term member of the Council on Foreign Relations and serves on numerous advisory committees, including for the Krach Institute for Tech Diplomacy at Purdue and the Critical Technology Initiative at Carnegie Mellon University.

-Dr. Tim Welter, PhD
+Dr. Tim Welter

 Board Member